 Born in Mansfield England, Mark Holmes is a Canadian rock star icon who together with his bandmates Sergio Galli, Kenny MacLean and Chris Steffler formed the legendary ‘80s band Platinum Blonde.
 From 1982-83 they performed over 200 nights together as a Police tribute band, firmly securing their spot on the university and club circuit.
 This environment gave them the chance to write and rehearse their own music, while immersed in performing the music they loved.

 A musician first, Mark is ever evolving, and not interested in riding on past success.
 He firmly believes we must keep moving forward and evolving to remain on the cutting edge.
-Mark stays relevant and interested in the progress of music through writing new music, producing, touring, and releasing new albums with Platinum Blonde in 2012 called Now or Never and a solo album.
+Mark stays relevant and interested in the progress of music through writing new music, producing, touring, and releasing new albums with Platinum Blonde in 2012 called Now or Never and a solo album minecraft pe for free.
 Embracing another side of the business, Mark is the co-founder of the Mod Club nightclub in Toronto, and together with his son he is involved with raising capital to support start ups and emerging business.

 Mark has no interest in retirement or resting on his laurels.
 He has verve, tenacity and heart and all three are leading the way.